mitre/secure-coding-case-studies/go/msccs-9.md

 # MSCCS-9 :: PARAMETER INJECTION IN WHODB

 **Introduction**: Improper neutralization of special elements in command logic can lead to severe security vulnerabilities.
 An adversary can exploit such a vulnerability by injecting malicious parameters into database connection strings, enabling unauthorized access or manipulation of system resources.
-The underlying weakness in the source code is particularly dangerous in applications that rely on dynamic query construction with user-supplied input.
+The underlying weakness in the source code is particularly dangerous in applications that rely on dynamic command construction with user-supplied input.
 In February 2025, a vulnerability stemming from this weakness was disclosed in the Go-based WhoDB database management system.
 This case study explores the root cause of the vulnerability, its potential impact, and how the code was ultimately fixed.

 **Language**: Go
 **Software**: WhoDB